Deformation cones of graphical zonotopes for $K_4$-free graph: Preliminaries

 A collection of disjoint subsets $\mu$ is a \defn{partition} of $V$ if $V = \bigsqcup_{X\in \mu} X$.
 When necessary, we identify any collection of disjoint subsets $\mu$ of $V$ with the partition obtained by completing it with singletons: $\underline{\mu} := \mu \cup \bigl(\{i\} ~;~ i \notin \bigsqcup_{X\in\mu} X\bigr)$.
 By convention, if $\mu = (X)$ consists in only one set $X\subseteq V$, then we will write $\restrG[X]$ instead of $\restrG[(X)]$, and $\contrG[X]$ instead of $\contrG[(\underline{X})]$.

-An \defn{acyclic orientation} of a graph $G$ is an orientation of each edge of $G$ such that the induced directed graph has no directed cycle.
+An \defn{acyclic orientation} of a graph $G$ is an orientation of each arc of $G$ such that the induced directed graph has no directed cycle.
 We denote by \defn{$\c O(G)$} the set of all acyclic orientations of $G$.